-"Doubts are of different kinds and usually come in bunches. . . . "
+The Doubting Stage "Doubts are of different kinds and usually come in bunches."

 What happens when doubts arise on your spiritual journey?
-Although doubting and questioning can happen at any stage, it is most likely to occur after encountering a teacher and being challenged by God through that teacher to enter into the journey more actively.
+Although this can happen at any stage, it is most likely to occur after encountering a teacher and being challenged by God through that teacher to enter into the journey more actively.
 At this point we may feel reluctant to go further.
-We are tempted to dig in our heels and stay put or even return to the familiarity of a previous stage.
+There is a temptation to dig in our heels and stay put, or even return to the familiarity of a previous stage.

-The doubting stage follows the relief-anger-fear stage and is a natural outgrowth of fear.
+The doubting stage follows the relief, anger, fear stage, and is a natural outgrowth of fear.
 While participating in the process of growth and movement into God's loving power, we eventually wonder whether we are doing the right thing.
-This new territory has unfamiliar landmarks, and we are understandably wary.
+It is new territory with unfamiliar landmarks, and we are understandably wary.

-We can liken this stage to an experience our family had years ago on a visit to New York City.
+This stage can be likened to an experience our family had years ago on a visit to New York City.
 From the 102nd floor of the Empire State Building to the second basement of the subway, it is a city of sharp contrasts and immense size.
 The number of people seated on the main floor of one Broadway theater we attended was greater than the entire population of our hometown!

-I especially remember our family's first excursion on the subway.
+I remember especially our family's first excursion on the subway.
 We knew where we wanted to go and had seen on the map of the system which trains to take.
 Still, there was a bit of hesitation about "really doing it."
 Finally we made our decision and began the trip.
 Every time the train stopped, I nervously checked to make sure we were still on the right line.
-We completed that first trip successfully and two others as well.
-After that third trip, I felt secure about where we were going and even gave directions to fellow tourists.
+We completed that first trip successfully, and two others as well.
+After that third trip, I felt secure about where we were going and even gave directions to other tourists.

-We can draw parallels between that experience and our journey into a deeper relationship with God.
-As we begin the journey, the territory is strange and we wonder if we are going in the right direction.
+Parallels can be drawn between that experience and our journey into a deeper relationship with God.
+As we begin the journey, the territory is strange, and we wonder if we are going in the right direction.
 Awed by the experience, we proceed with trepidation.
 What's happening may even overwhelm us.
 This is natural when moving from the familiar to the unfamiliar.

-Just as the subway map helped me find my way in the city, this book's intention is to help you find your way through the stages of growth.
+Just as the subway map helped me find my way in the city, this book is intended to help you find your way through the stages of growth.
 Soon you will be familiar with the signposts and recognize where you have been, where you are, and where you are going.
 When that happens, a glow of understanding will give you the confidence to point the way for others who are just beginning the journey.